Residents living near waterways should be prepared to evacuate if necessary

 Civil Defence has been approached for comment.

-In Auckland, two people have died and two are missing after raging floodwaters and slips caused by an unprecedented deluge of rain across Auckland.
+In Auckland, two people have died and two are missing after raging floodwaters and slips caused by an unprecedented deluge of rain.
 A state of emergency has been declared across the region, with Auckland Airport closed and State Highway 1 closed or restricted in eight areas.

-More heavy rain is falling in Auckland this morning, as residents survey the damage to their homes and streets - there is widespread chaos across the region.
+More heavy rain is falling in Auckland this morning, as residents survey the damage to their homes and streets.
 Officials briefly opened the new Puhoi motorway north of Auckland last night to rescue stranded motorists.

 Auckland Airport is closed until at least midday on Saturday because of flooding, with no international or domestic flights departing or arriving.